What? Huh? Does that mean anything to you?

 - While using the lazy man’s way of doing something isn’t much of an excuse; this offers some justification for using jargon – providing everyone uses similar words or phrases when describing or discussing the topic at hand.

-Using Jargon is a One Way Ticket to Audience Disengagement
+Why Using Jargon or Slang Leads to Audience Disengagement

-Far from impressing audiences, if you use jargon or acronyms:
+Far from impressing audiences, if you use jargon, acronyms or ‘insider’ slang:

 #1.
 You will reduce the capacity of an audience to understand and retain your intended messages.